eigerco/pallet-move/doc/final-design.md

 MoveVM scripts and modules are not allowed to run forever - therefore, the `gas` value is used for that purpose.
 The provided `gas` gets converted to `Weight`, a mechanism that prevents extriniscs from running forever.
 The script execution is an atomic operation - if the provided gas is insufficient, the MoveVM within the pallet will reject the script, and no changes shall occur - but the user will pay for the used weight anyway.
 So, using the gas estimation RPC method is well recommended.

-Scripts and modules have limited access to the balance transfer functionality via the `cheque_amount` parameter - the maximum amount of balance the account scripts can transfer from the signer of the extrinsic.
+Scripts and modules have limited access to the balance transfer functionality via the `cheque_limit` parameter - the maximum amount of balance the account scripts can transfer from the signer of the extrinsic.

 ## Extrinsics